ultralytics/ultralytics/docs/en/integrations/tflite.md

         pip install ultralytics
         ```

-For detailed instructions and best practices related to the installation process, check our [YOLOv8 Installation guide](../quickstart.md).
+For detailed instructions and best practices related to the installation process, check our [Ultralytics Installation guide](../quickstart.md).
 While installing the required packages for YOLOv8, if you encounter any difficulties, consult our [Common Issues guide](../guides/yolo-common-issues.md) for solutions and tips.

 ### Usage

-Before diving into the usage instructions, be sure to check out the range of [YOLOv8 models offered by Ultralytics](../models/index.md).
-This will help you choose the most appropriate model for your project requirements.
+Before diving into the usage instructions, it's important to note that while all [Ultralytics YOLOv8 models]((../models/index.md)) are available for exporting, you can ensure that the model you select supports export functionality [here](../modes/export.md).

 !!!
 Example "Usage"